-Therefore RapidiOnline supports a total of 3 different ways of accessing NAV and so we can use the best way or ways in any given situation.
-I will go through all these 3 different NAV supports below.
+RapidiOnline supports a total of 3 different ways of accessing Microsoft Dynamics NAV and we can use the best way or ways in any given situation.
+Let me go through all these 3 different NAV supports below.

 1- Accessing NAV through C/Front

 The first way of accessing NAV is through an interface called C/Front.
-C/Front is a database level interface to MS Dynamics NAV.
-It is supported both by the native NAV database server and for MS-SQL based installations.
+C/Front is a database level interface to Microsoft Dynamics NAV.
+It is supported both by the native Microsoft Dynamics NAV database server and for Microsoft-SQL based installations.
 Its the same interface as the Classic NAV Client is using to access NAV data, so its rock solid and very fast.
 It is the Microsoft recommended way of accessing data in the NAV database and all Calculated fields and filters are supported in C/Front (Microsoft does not recommend that you use a direct access to the MS-SQL database).

-The C/Front interface is supported in all NAV versions (except NAV 2013).
+The C/Front interface is supported in all NAV versions (except NAV 2013 and derafter).

 We recommend always to use the C/Front interface to read data from MS Dynamics NAV as this is by far the fastest way to read data, so huge amounts of records can be read in a short time.
 We also have buildin support for reading only what was changed since last run by using timestamp and this makes an integration very stable and fast running.

 We also recommend C/Front when it comes to writing or updating many record to NAV and where there is no or very little business logic attached to the tables to be written in NAV.

-Accessing MS Dynamics NAV through the Navision Application Server (NAS)
+2- Accessing Microsoft Dynamics NAV through the Navision Application Server (NAS)